wp-plugins/easy-member-pro/wp-EasyMemberPro/readme.txt

 Tags: login, Easy Member Pro
 Requires at least: 2.9.0
 Tested up to: 4.2
-Stable tag: 1.0.2
+Stable tag: 1.1.0

 == Description ==

 An Extension to Easy Member Pro.
-Wp-EasyMemberPro is a wordpress plugin that allows you to protect your posts, ensuring that only your logged in members, with the proper membership level, can view them.
+Wp-EasyMemberPro is a wordpress plugin that allows you to protect your posts, ensuring that only your logged in members, with the proper membership level, and drip feed options can view them.

 == Installation ==